safing/jess/README.md

 Normally, of course, you would have a friend send you their `recipient` file (public key) and you would add it to your trust store.

+In order to help you not screw up any configuration, Jess has the concept of __requirements__:
+- Confidentiality ... hide contents
+- Integrity ... check that nothing was modified
+- Recipient Authentication ... verify identity of recipient
+- Sender Authentication ... verify identity of sender

+By default, all of them are required.
+If you, for some reason, do not require one ore more of them, you will have to disable them in the envelope for closing an envelope (encrypting) and pass the reduced requirements when opening a letter (decrypting).

+In addition, if you are worried about weak algorithms, you can just pass a minimum security level (attack complexity as 2^n) that you require all algorithms to achieve.
+Jess does not contain any known weak algorithms, but if that changes, jess will warn you - after you upgraded to the new version.

 Jess does not have a PKI or some sort of web of trust.
 You have to exchange public keys by yourself.

 Jess is also capable of securing a network connection, but this currently only works with the library, not the CLI.